seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 ```

 We can see that Git has detected that one file has been modified, and that there
 are two files in this directory that it is not tracking.
-Now we needd to tell
+Now we need to tell
 Git to track the changes to these files.
 We could tell Git to track changes to
 each file using `git add`, or since all of the files in this repository are
 `.txt` files we could use a wildcard and enter `git add *.txt` into the
 console.
 However if we want to track all of the changes to all of the files in
-our directory we shoudl use the command `git add -A`.
+our directory we should use the command `git add -A`.

 ```bash